oldgaffers/oldgaffers.github.io/editors-guide.md

 ## Adding a boat

 New boats are added by clicking on the link on the boat browser.
-This opens up a form (on Jotform.com) which takes the user step through the process.
+This opens up a form (on Jotform.com) which takes the user step-by-step through the process.

-When a boat form is submitted an email to the boat register editors with three buttons:
+When a boat form is submitted an email is sent to the boat register editors with three buttons:

   + a button to commit the changes to the register.
   + a button to edit the data before creating a new entry